renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Tools not on this list fall back to `binarySource=global`.

+## branchSummaryExtended

+When enabled, will print extra information about the branches and dependency dashboard.

 ## cacheDir

 By default Renovate stores cache data in a temporary directory like `/tmp/renovate/cache`.